ATypescriptEnjoyer/Docker-Radio/README.md

 - songs within `/etc/ices2/songs` must be `.ogg`, and they should have metadata for artist/title
 - the MPEG stream is a backup, webkit devices (iOS/Mac OSX) doesn't support OGG for whatever reason, if you dont care about iOS devices you can edit `start.sh` and remove the FFMPEG relay
 - with the example `docker-compose.yml` the icecast admin panel isnt exposed, therefore the ICECAST_PASSWORD does not need to be secure.
 You probably don't even need one, but it doesn't hurt to have

-## Things I plan to do

-- build up some sort of config.json for the frontend, that way with just a few config changes you can spin up any type of radio station you want!
-Soon™